ACM US Technology Policy Committee

-As the Internet is global, the ACM U.S. Public Policy Council works with the other ACM policy entities on publications and projects related to cross-border issues, such as cybersecurity, encryption, cloud computing, the Internet of Things, and Internet governance.
+As the internet is global, the ACM US Technology Policy Committee works with the other ACM policy entities on publications and projects related to cross-border issues, such as cybersecurity, encryption, cloud computing, the Internet of Things, and internet governance.

-The ACM U.S. Public Policy Council carries out its mission by responding to requests for authoritative technical expertise and guidance, publishing and distributing its materials, presenting findings at policy briefings, participating in public meetings, and engaging with a range of stakeholders.
-The Council also advances public policy through educational programs and collaborations with other ACM policy entities, special interest groups, task forces, and committees.
+The ACM US Technology Policy Committee carries out its mission by responding to requests for authoritative technical expertise and guidance, publishing and distributing its materials, presenting findings at policy briefings, participating in public meetings, and engaging with a range of stakeholders.
+The Committee also advances public policy through educational programs and collaborations with other ACM policy entities, special interest groups, task forces, and committees.

 Stay informed of ACM’s technology policy activities and the latest public policy developments.
 Learn how ACM promotes computing policy issues, educates policymakers, and shapes public policies in areas important to the computing community and society.
 Read the blog.